hansott/graphql-language/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This library contains a parser that can parse a GraphQL query into an abstract syntax tree.
+A GraphQL parser written in PHP.
 The parser is able to parse the full [spec](https://facebook.github.io/graphql/).

-It's still subject to changes, don't depend on it yet.

 ## Install